 New mothers have a lot on their plate.
 They are responsible for taking care of themselves, as well as their newborn baby.
 Looking after a baby is not just about going to a baby gift store and purchasing cute clothes and accessories.
 Caring for a baby takes a lot of time, energy, and commitment.

 It can be difficult to stay healthy and fit while caring for a new baby because so much is going on in the household.
 Below are the most common struggles that mothers have to face at home while caring for their babies and the rest of their families:

-- Lack of confidence: New mothers often lack the knowledge and experience caring for a new baby, leading to low self-confidence when caring for their baby or themselves.
+- Lack of confidence.
+New mothers often lack the knowledge and experience of caring for a new baby, leading to low self-confidence when caring for their baby or themselves.
 As a result, moms may be more likely to turn to others to help with their children.

 Mental Health Struggles in Motherhood

 Mothers have a lot on their plate caring for themselves and caring for a newborn baby.
 Mothers also face many challenges when balancing what happens at work or school versus caring for a baby.
-Because of this, many moms suffer from mental health struggles such as depression and anxiety.
+Because of this, many new moms experience the following mental health struggles:

 It’s important to remember that caring for yourself is just as important as caring for your newborn baby.
 So take time out of the day to do something you enjoy, like talking with friends or going somewhere relaxing.
-This can help improve your mood and mental health.
+This can help you cope with your struggles as a new mom.